Nimalan-Nandapalan/DiffractionLossLib/README.md

 # DiffractionLossLib
-A library to assist with difrraction loss calculations
+A library to assist with difrraction of loss calculations